brainboxdotcc/DPP/docpages/example_programs/misc/checking-member-permissions.md

 ### Role Hierarchy

-The recommended and correct way to compare for roles in the hierarchy is using the comparison operators (`<`, `>`) on the \ref dpp::role::operator<(dpp::role, dpp::role) "dpp::role" objects themselves.
+The recommended and correct way to compare for roles in the hierarchy is using the comparison operators (`<`, `>`) on the dpp::role objects themselves.
 Keep in mind that multiple roles can have the same position number.
 As a result, comparing roles by position alone can lead to subtle bugs when checking for role hierarchy.

 For example let's say you have a ban command, and want to make sure that any issuer of the command can only ban members of lower position than their own highest role: